 A dirty child is a healthy and happy child.

-What are three ways you practice the Dirt Cure in your
+What are three ways you practice the Dirt Cure in your own family?

 I don’t treat my children’s fevers whenever possible.
 I let them sleep, I give them plenty of nutrient-dense fluids—especially teas, soups, and bone broths—and I keep them as comfortable as possible.
 We eat the freshest, soil-sourced food possible.
 We keep our own chickens in the middle of New York City, and my children help gather their eggs.
 We grow some of our food together, we shop at farmers’ markets together, we cook together, and we eat at least one meal a day together.
 We get outside in all weather, even if it’s just to walk our dog.
 We garden, and we make games of identifying trees, mushrooms, and birds while we hike.

-How can parents start the Dirt Cure for their children
+How can parents start the Dirt Cure for their children right now?